jaseknighter/flora/README.md

 Unlike typical envelopes (AR, AD, ADSR, etc.), the Envelope class developed for this program  allows for a variable number of control points or 'nodes.'
 The program allows for anywhere from 3-20 nodes per envelope.

-There are 5 controls for each of the two envelopes:
+There are 5 types of controls for each of the two envelopes:

 env level: the maximum amplitude of the envelope
 env length: the length of the envelope
 node time: when the node is processed by the envelope
 node level: the level of the envelope at the node time
 node angle: the shape of the ramp from the prior node to the current node

+With a few exceptions, the last of the three types (node time, node level, and node angle) are adjustable for each of envelopes nodes.

 Fine grain controls: All of the envelope controls allow for fine grain control using K1+E3